paulhauner/prophessor/README.md

 - Arcanist
 - Phabricator RESTful API
 - Phabricator PHP files
-- Direct access to the Phabricator SQL database.
+- Direct access to the Phabricator SQL database

 Some of the above mentioned methods are able to be run remotely and others must be run from the Phabricator server.
-The most fail-safe way to run this script is on the Phabricator server, all functions will are supported when run directly on the Phabricator server with access to the Phab db, Phab PHP files, Arcanist and the RESTful API.
+The most fail-safe way to run this script is on the Phabricator server, where all functions are supported, with access to the Phab db, Phab PHP files, Arcanist and the RESTful API.

 Some configuration is required for each Phabricator instance.
-All of these settings are available in the `local_settings.py` file.
+All of these settings should be made available in `local_settings.py`, which you will need to create.
+An example is provided in the `example_files/example_local_settings.py` file.

 ## Commands